-You will be confused and probably have a lot of questions as to what you will experience while you study abroad.
-You’ve arrived safely and comfortable settled in your accommodation, after this what?
+You will be confused and probably have lot of questions as to what you will experience while you study abroad.
+You’ve arrived safely and comfortably settled in your accommodation, after this what?

 Away from home, you have to do everything all by yourself.
 You will have to do laundry, shop groceries and study for exams just like you would have to do back home.
 Being independent is one of the perks of studying abroad.
 While on one hand a totally new life awaits you on the other hand you will miss lot of things back home.
 You'll miss your friends, family and the convenient life.
 At times you'll also get annoyed about everyday stuff like finding an ATM, opening bank account or using the library.
 Initially you may seem perplexed but things will get better with time and you will learn lot of new things.

-Time spent at the campus is one of its kind experience.
+Time spent at the campus is one of its kind of different experience.
 You will develop life-long friendships, learn in a social context, and most importantly, be a part of a dynamic university community.

-Things like budgeting, balancing social life with academics, friends and a job (full- or part-time).
+Things like budgeting, balancing social life with academics, friends and a job (full- or part-time) are your responsibilities.
 With a little bit of homework and a few tips on the nitty-gritty of campus life, even the most anxious and nervous freshmen can learn how to find the way and sail through successfully.

 Coming from a different lifestyle and environment getting a culture shock is absolutely natural.
-You will experience anxiety, head ache, breathlessness, diarrhea, weight loss, muscular pain etc. If you experience any of these symptoms it is imperative that you know that the reaction is absolutely normal and that others in the same situation feel the same way as you.
+You will experience anxiety, headache, breathlessness, diarrhea, weight loss, muscular pain etc. If you experience any of these symptoms it is imperative that you know that the reaction is absolutely normal and that others in the same situation feel the same way as you do.

 OrientationMost of the universities nowadays organize orientation meeting a few days before the semester commences.
 This is a great way to meet your fellow students and get to know about your university.
 Initially it is important that you participate in such events.
 You might want to stay in your room and keep in touch with family and friends through internet, but make sure you also participate in the social life around you.

-It might also be a good idea to join sports clubs or other unions that interest you.
+It might also be a good idea to join sports clubs or other unions that interests you.